stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 the other two cases are handled with an underscore as a catch-all pattern.

-Note, that indentation matters here: The case block as a whole must be indented (if it starts on a new line), and the different cases must also be indented by the same amount of whitespace.
+Note that indentation matters here: The case block as a whole must be indented (if it starts on a new line), and the different cases must also be indented by the same amount of whitespace.